Detecting and diagnosing prior and likelihood sensitivity with power-scaling: Introduction

-In this work, we present an approach for sensitivity analysis that addresses these limitations and aims to: \begin{itemize} \item be computationally efficient; \item be applicable to a wide range of models; \item provide automated diagnostics; \item require minimal changes to existing model code and workflow. \end{itemize} We emphasize that the approach should not be used for repeated tuning of the priors until diagnostic warnings no longer appear.
-Instead, the approach should be considered as a diagnostic to detect accidentally misspecified priors and unexpected sensitivities or conflicts, and the reaction to diagnostic warnings should always involve careful consideration about domain expertise, priors, and model specification.
+We emphasise that the approach should not be used for repeated tuning of priors until diagnostic warnings no longer appear.
+Instead, the approach should be considered as a diagnostic to detect accidentally misspecified priors (for example default priors) and unexpected sensitivities or conflicts.
+The reaction to diagnostic warnings should always involve careful consideration about domain expertise, priors, and model specification.

-The approach uses importance sampling to estimate properties of perturbed posteriors that result from power-scaling (exponentiating by some \(\alpha > 0\)) the prior or likelihood (see Figure~\ref{fig:scaling-example}).
+Our proposed approach uses importance sampling to estimate properties of perturbed posteriors that result from power-scaling (exponentiating by some \(\alpha > 0\)) the prior or likelihood (see Figure~\ref{fig:scaling-example}).
+We use a variant of importance sampling (Pareto smoothed importance sampling; PSIS) that is self-diagnosing and alerts the user when estimates are untrustworthy~\citep{vehtariParetoSmoothedImportance2019}.
 We propose a diagnostic, based on the the change to the posterior induced by this perturbation, that can indicate the presence of prior-data conflict or likelihood noninformativity.
 Importantly, as long as the changes to the priors or likelihood induced by power-scaling are not too substantial, the procedure does not require refitting the model, which drastically increases its efficiency.
 The envisioned workflow is as follows (also see Figure~\ref{fig:workflow}): \begin{enumerate} \item[(1)] Fit a base model (either a template model or a manually specified model) to data, resulting in a base posterior distribution. \item[(2, 3)] Estimate properties of perturbed posteriors that result from separately power-scaling the prior and likelihood. \item[(4, 5)] Evaluate the extent the perturbed posteriors differ from the base posterior numerically and visually. \item[(6)] Diagnose based on the pattern of prior and likelihood sensitivity. \item[(7)] Reevaluate the assumptions implied by the base model and potentially modify it (and repeat (1)--(6)). \item[(8)] Continue with use of the model for its intended purpose. \end{enumerate}